Illegal, unreported and unregulated fishing: Americas

-The main environmental effects in America involve the depletion of fish stock, the extermination of fish populations and the devastation of local ecosystems.
+The main environmental effects in the Americas involve the depletion of fish stock, the extermination of fish populations and the devastation of local ecosystems.
 In Ecuador, shark finning has led to the decline in size of shark catch, and overfishing and IUU fishing is leading to a depletion of the resources; in Guyana, bycatch is endangering turtles' survival; in Chile, harvesting seaweed is destroying the marine ecosystem, and in Costa Rica, the use of dynamite as a fishing method is reducing fishing species, destroying the food chain and damaging the habitat.
 IUU in Cuba is leading to a decrease in lobster stocks, decreasing the fish population, and thus endangering the marine food chain, causing food insecurity for the population in the area.
 Illegal fishing during spawning season is destroying the fishing reproduction and restoration in Panama.
 In California, bycatch is endangering many species of vaquita.